 Are these classes eligible for federal financial aid?

 Although students may be able to secure private loans, these are non-credit classes and therefore not eligible for federal financial aid.

 As a Georgetown employee, can I use my Tuition Assistance Program (TAP) benefits to pay for these classes?

 Yes.
 Georgetown employees may use TAP benefits for these classes.
 However, to get tuition assistance, you may not go through the normal registration process.
-Instead, send an email to McCourtExecEd@georgetown.edu and she will manually register you for the class and send you an invoice.
-Then contact the benefits office and follow their process for getting the invoice paid.
+Instead, send an email to McCourtExecEd@georgetown.edu and we will manually register you for the class and send you an invoice.
+You may then contact the benefits office and follow their process for getting the invoice paid.